apitestbase/apitestbase.github.io/Data-Driven-Testing.md

 Data driven testing is a popular technique in API testing.
 It enables you to run the same test case with various test data.

-Suppose you have an API test case that invokes the API with input data and examines the API's output data.
+Suppose you have a test case that invokes an API with input data and examines the API's output data.
 If you want to invoke the same API with different input data and examine corresponding output data, data driven testing can help.
 Define a data table on the test case, and each row in the table will trigger one individual run of the test case, feeding the run with properties in the row.

 This technique saves you the need to create multiple test cases that use different test data but have the same test steps.
 It greatly reduces the cost of test case creation, run and maintenance when various test data is involved.